 Introducing an intensive, online course for beginners that helps you get started with Ruby programming.

 According to http://www.ruby-lang.org/en/ – “Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.”
+Ruby’s elegant syntax is natural to read and easy to write.”

 Yukihiro Matsumoto, the creator of Ruby, in an interview says -